 Assistance to victims of criminal offences

-Only victims who have suffered physical, moral or sexual injury can benefit from the law on the assistance to victims of criminal offences: close relatives of the victims, such as spouses, partners, parents, children, brothers and sisters, can also benefit partly from the law.
+Only victims who have suffered direct harm to their physical, psychological or sexual integrity as the result of a criminal act can benefit under the Victim Support Act.
+It is not necessary that the perpetrator is identified or convicted.
+Close relatives of victims, such as spouses, partners, parents, children, brothers and sisters, can also benefit from the assistance.

 For the complete documentation see the pages in German, French or Italian.